robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     * id:string -> id number of the todo item
     * item:string -> the todo item text
     * createdAt:Date -> The date added
+    * updatedAt: Date -> The date last updated
     * completed:boolean -> completion state
+    * user -> id of the user that created the todo item

     ```TypeScript
     id: string;
     item: string;
     completed: boolean;
     createdAt: Date;
+    updatedAt: Date;
+    user: string;
     ```

 1. Add a constructor to initialize the fields.
 Item will required while id, completed and createdAt will be optional.
 The optional fields must be after all of the required fields.
 Having the value populated in the constructor will also make it easier to test later on.